terraform-aws-modules/terraform-aws-atlantis/examples/gitlab-repository-webhook/README.md

 # Gitlab repository webhook for Atlantis

 Configuration in this directory creates Gitlab repository webhooks configured to Atlantis URL.
 This example uses value of webhook secret which got generated when Atlantis setup by referring to `terraform.tfstate`, so this example has to run after Atlantis.

 ## Usage

-To run this code you need to copy `terraform.tfvars.sample` into `terraform.tfvars` and put your GitHub token and Github organization there or specify them using environment variables (`TF_VAR_gitlab_token` and `TF_VAR_gitlab_base_url`).
+To run this code you need to copy `terraform.tfvars.sample` into `terraform.tfvars` and put your GitHub token and Github owner there or specify them using environment variables (`TF_VAR_gitlab_token` and `TF_VAR_gitlab_base_url`).
 Once ready, execute:

 ```bash
 $ terraform init